santiyounger/Santi-Younger-Website/content/posts/Davinci.md

 Polymath is an amazing term, yet not well know and difficult to understand just by reading it.
 Davincism is a term that can be understood from just reading it.

-Most people know who Leonardo DaVinci is, he is recognized as a genius and it's an empowring term for those of use who want to be more like DaVinci and become the true versions of ourself with all of our intersets and passions.
+Most people know who Leonardo DaVinci is, he is recognized as a genius and it's an empowering term for those of use who want to be more like DaVinci and become the true versions of ourselves with all of our interests and passions.

 ## What's Next {#what-s-next}

-Considering that you are on board with this new philosophy, you can become a proacticng davincist from this moment onward.
-Of course using a new term won't chance your life just like that, but it's a start. y thoughts on this new philosophy are in progress.
+Considering that you are on board with this new philosophy, **you can become a practicing Davincist from this moment onward.** Of course using a new term won't chance your life just like that, but it's a start. y thoughts on this new philosophy are in progress.
 If you would like to find out more how to be a successful Davincist I'd love to help, feel free to contact me, let's create a movement together.